joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 console.log(manyCats);
 ```

-Gives us NaN in JavaScript and not `cat cat cat cat cat`''
+Gives us NaN in JavaScript and not `cat cat cat cat cat`.

 If you try to compare `NaN` to `NaN` it will always be false

-Because, JavaScript cannot calculate whether 5 cats is equal to 5 dogs, therefore the value will always be false:
+Because, JavaScript cannot calculate whether two invalid math operations are equal to each other.
+In our case is 5 _ cats is equal to 5 _ dogs, therefore the value will always be false:

 ```js
 let manyCats = "cat " * 5;